DIY Home Projects

 I have been lucky enough to even save money on service calls for some repairs and maintenance in my home by having a home warranty that covers home appliances like fridge, stove, oven, microwave, dishwasher, disposal, washer, drier and even my home heating and cooling system.
 The service call to the plumber for my kitchen sink was $117, however if I had called in the repair through my home warranty it would have only have been $75.
 I did not call them in because I knew what happened to my disposal and it was a ‘user error’.
 I had dumped a pot full of spaghetti noodles in the disposal and it gummed it all up… So the repair would not have fallen under the home warranty clause, but if it weren’t my fault and the disposal quit working it would have been more cost effective to call my home warranty provider and have them send out a service person for the repair.

-While there are plenty of things I can do to keep my home in working order, sometimes it is better to call in a professional to take care of the job!
-When your safety is questionable if you attempt the DIY!
+While there are plenty of small DIY projects I can do to keep my home in working order, sometimes it is better to call in a professional to take care of the job!
+When your safety is questionable if you attempt the DIY home project!
 Or if you will spend more time, energy and money in attempting the DIY repair, it is best to call in a professional.
 Stay Safe! #electrocutedrecently #almostdied